 I rarely get on the wrong side of social justice movements since I am a black woman –probably one of the least statistically privileged group of people on the planet.
 I am covered by both the #BlackLives matter movement and the #MeToo movement.
 I really should know better too.

 I have felt that twinge of frustration when people come with this #AllLivesMatter propaganda when it seems pretty obvious that many black communities live in oppression and no one is advocating for them.
-Yes, all lives matter, but let’s be careful to drown out a distinct, important conversation.
+Yes, all lives matter, but let’s be careful not to drown out a distinct, important conversation.

 I disagree with the concept that the #MeToo movement is unhealthy because it encourages women to live in their past when they should have forgiven and healed from the experience.
 While I do want to push women towards healing and forgiveness.
 It’s important to recognize that silence doesn’t equal those things.
 Sometimes, we need to step out into community and share our stories so that healing process can begin.
 I may even need to share my story of pain and healing, so another woman can find a safe place to heal.